mensbeam/Fork/README.md

 ## Throwing exceptions inside the fork

 By default, exceptions inside child processes are caught and sent as `ThrowableContext` objects.
-If you'd like them to be **thrown and crash the child process** (for debugging or crash reporting), set:
+If you'd like them to be **thrown, crash the child process, and therefore be printed** (for debugging or crash reporting), set:

 ```php
 use MensBeam\Fork;